frconor-ebook/meditations/_posts/2025-02-17-be-you-perfect.md

 The build-up may be magnificent; the results might seem meager and impermanent.
-Over and over again, the Evil One arrives to sow his weeds, and "the weeds can choke the good seed" (cf. Matt.
+Over and over again, the Evil One arrives to sow his weeds, and "the weeds can choke the good seed" (*cf*.
+Matt.
 13:22).

 But yet you look back after 150 years and you see a glowing treasure.

-In truth there\'s only one cure, one solution: the earnest striving for perfection, the full realization of living active Christian virtue---in a word, Christian holiness, and this has to have deep roots.
+In truth there\'s only one cure, one solution---the earnest striving for perfection, the full realization of living active Christian virtue---in a word, Christian holiness, and this has to have deep roots.